People with AS have times when their symptoms seem to worsen or flare up. Some general advice on managing flare ups includes:

 Burn-out in AS - fact or fiction?

-Current thinking is that AS probably does burn out and become truly inactive for a few people but we cannot predict in whom or when this will occur.
+Current thinking is that AS probably does burn out and become inactive for a few but we can't predict in who or when this might happen.
 Much more often burn out simply means that people are now able to tolerate symptoms which may have been ongoing for many years.

 NASS would like to hear from members about your experience of flares and burn out in AS